Updated 25th July 2020

 - How to have sensitive conversations

-- Examples of issues that may arise
+- Examples of community health problems that may arise

 - Organiser’s order of responsibilities

 - What to do if you witness the problem

 - What to do when you aren’t sure about the accuracy of a complaint